-Gary Raymond visited the Sherman Theatre to witness Headlong’s latest production, a retelling of Euripides’ classic, adapted and directed by Headlong and Mike Bartlett.
+Gary Raymond visited the Sherman Theatre to review Medea, a retelling of Euripides’ classic, adapted and directed by Headlong and Mike Bartlett.

 In 1992 Diana Rigg won the acclaim of the West End and Broadway critics for her portrayal of one of classical theatre’s most enduring characters, Medea, in Alistair Elliot’s new translation.
 Rigg’s performance is still regarded as the stage’s most convincing and striking portrayal in modern times, of the woman, the princess, who is driven to commit unspeakable crimes in revenge for her husband’s transgressions.
 In his review in the New York Times of the run at the Longacre Theatre, Vincent Canby praises Ms Rigg whilst at the same time questioning her initial approach to the role, and remaining unconvinced by the ‘wrong-headedness’ of the production as a whole.
 Rigg’s Medea, Canby writes, is a victim, and to play it this way is ‘to humble one of the world’s titanic creations.’
 What Canby goes on to say is that there were fundamental flaws with the conception of that production in 1992, but what Rigg does at the centre was truly something remarkable.
 Twenty-odd years on, and Rigg’s daughter, Rachael Stirling, is worthy of just as much praise, whilst also suffering the undermining of almost everything that goes on around her.
 Whereas Rigg may have had to come to terms with an imbalance in the production with the Euripides original, Stirling finds herself in what is essentially something delivered from and to a Wednesday Night ITV Drama sensibility.